 What Does This Insurance Typically Protect?

 While coverage can vary, contractor liability insurance usually protects property, including your own real estate, equipment, tools, and work products, as well as the property at the site you are working on.
-Business liability insurance for contractors also protects against lawsuits and claims filed against your construction company.
+Business liability insurance for contractors also protects against lawsuits and claims filed against your construction agency.
 In addition, completed operations coverage can protect you against claims for work you performed on a project once it is completed.

 Do All Contractors Need the Same Policy?